 Classical Indian Art Consignment

-Our specialists handle works ranging in date from the first century CE to the 19th-Century heyday of the British Raj.
+Our specialists handle works ranging in date from the first century BCE to the 19th-Century heyday of the British Raj.
 The cultures and continents covered in our sales represent a wide geographic swathe including Afghanistan, Indonesia, Mongolia, Tibet, Nepal and Sri Lanka.
-Sotheby’s seasoned team of experts, based in London and New York, works closely with worldwide offices to source and sell to global clientele across the US, Europe, the Middle East, India, China and Southeast Asia.
+Sotheby’s seasoned team of experts, based in New York, works closely with colleagues worldwide to source and sell to a global clientele spread across the US, Europe, Middle East, India, China, Southeast Asia and Australia.

-Sotheby's offers premier auctions, exhibitions and private sales to sell Indian art and Southeast Asian art.
-Consign a painting, drawing, photograph, sculpture, bronze figure, sandstone figure, book cover, paubah or thangka.
-When you are ready to sell Indian, Himalayan and Southeast Asian art, Sotheby’s can help you realise the highest price.
-Simply submit images and information about your artwork through our easy-to-use online estimate form, to receive your complimentary evaluation.
+We offer premier auctions, exhibitions and private sales to sell Indian, Himalayan and Southeast Asian art.
+Consign a painting, drawing, stone sculpture, bronze or gilt-bronze figure, book cover, paubha, pata or thangka.
+When you are ready to sell Indian, Himalayan and Southeast Asian art, Sotheby’s can help you realize the highest price.
+Simply submit images and information about your artwork through our easy-to-use online estimate platform to receive your complimentary evaluation.

 Get an Indian and South Asian Art Estimate